 - Perform internal and external research

 It’s worth remembering that every employee should be engaged in this.
-What sets an innovation department apart is they serve as a resource to encourage and guide your people through the innovative process.
+What sets a dedicated innovation department apart is they serve as a resource to encourage and guide your people through the innovative process.
 For example, if you manufacture a physical product, an innovation department might work with your design department and fabrication team to create a prototype of an employee’s idea.
 If the idea has promise, the innovation department would craft a committee to refine it and scale it up to a deliverable product.

 Working together yields results.